Pocket Operators: PO-20 series

-PO-24 Office - a groovebox inspired by vintage office equipment.
+PO-24 Office – a groovebox inspired by vintage office equipment.
 It combines both real samples of office hardware and original synthesizer engines.
 It has a solo function, which mutes all other parts for the duration of a 16 step pattern.
 It also includes a "step multiplier" which acts like a stutter effect, repeating the note.
-The PO-24's design is of typewriter.
+The PO-24's design is of a typewriter.